schemapress/Schema/readme.txt

 4. Google Structured Data Testing Tool.

 == Changelog ==

+= 1.5.9.8 =
+* Added new function to clear/delete schema son post meta value on post save.
+* Added new admin link to the plugin About page.
+* Corrected names of some functions.
+* Modified readme.txt file.

 = 1.5.9.7 =
 * Fixed slow performance by reducing number of queries made by the plugin.